kashibhai/kashibhai/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

+- 🔭 I’m currently working on **A web app using React and Node.js**

+- 🌱 I’m currently learning **React.js and modern frontend development Node.js and backend fundamentals**

+- 👯 I’m looking to collaborate on **projects that improve coding skills and teamwork.**

+- 🤝 I’m looking for help with **Building scalable web applications.**

+- 💬 Ask me about **full-stack development.**

 - 📫 How to reach me **kashibhaiedu@gmail.com**

 - ⚡ Fun fact **I can spend hours debugging, only to realize it was a missing semicolon 😅**